Bare Root Roses

 - The graft union should be positioned

 correctly.
-For areas with cold winters (zone 5 or colder) that is 2 inches
+For areas with cold winters (zone 5 or colder) it is 2 inches

 below the soil level and for warmer regions 1 inch above the soil level.
 Press

-on the soil properly with your shoes and water the plants thoroughly, so the
+on the soil properly with your shoes and water the plants thoroughly, thereby the

 soil surrounds the roots completely.